currentslab/microframework-benchmark/README.md

 Tornado and Japronto have the better performance in async function.
 Do note that tornado support async function in callback form, while Jaronto use uvloop for async task.

-Note : The one million requests per second from Japronto is archieve using pipelining.
+Note : The one million requests per second from Japronto is archieved using pipelining.
 However, in a real world use case, each client will only send one request per second.

 ## Setup